rabbit-ear/rabbit-ear/src/convert/svgToFold/readme.md

 2. two edge attributes are attempted to be discovered: **assignment** and **foldAngle**. see below.
 3. if an epsilon is not provided, one is inferred.
 4. the graph is planarized, new edges/vertices are potentially made, nearby vertices are merged, faces are discovered.
 5. the boundary is discovered by walking, these edges are assigned with "B".
+Also, before this runs, any pre-existing "B" creases will be reset to "F" (flat) so that only the walked edges will be "B".

 ### assignment

 1. if the attribute "data-assignment" exists, return this value
 2. otherwise, find the stroke color via window.getComputedStyle or style or attributes

-once the stroke color is found, if the user has specified an `options.assignments` table, if an *exact* match is found, this assignment is returned.
+once the stroke color is found, if the user has specified an `options.assignments` table, if a match is found (via conversion to #hex and string matching), this assignment is returned.
 Otherwise, the distances to each of these colors is computed and the nearest one is returned:

 - **boundary**: black #000
 - **mountain**: red #f00